Shiriki Kumanyika: Education and early career

 Kumanyika studied psychology at Syracuse University.
 She moved to Columbia University in 1965 where she earned a Master's degree in social work.
 She became a member of the American Public Health Association in 1976.
-She joined Cornell University for her graduate studies and completed a PhD in human nutrition in 1978.
+She joined Cornell University, despite facing adversity due to her unconventional degree path before her PhD, for her graduate studies and completed a PhD in human nutrition in 1978.
 She worked at Cornell University as an assistant professor of nutrition between 1977 and 1984.
 Kumanyika went on to achieve a Master of Public Health at Johns Hopkins University in 1984.
 She was appointed to the faculty of epidemiology and international health at Johns Hopkins University, and made co-director of the Global Obesity Prevention Centre.
 She worked at Johns Hopkins University between 1984 and 1989.
 She was a member of Delta Omega.
 She served on the Committee on the Ethical and Legal Issues Relating to the Inclusion of Women in 1994, assessing women's participation in clinical trials and the controversy surrounding the issues.
 She looked at trials of diet, exercise and weight loss for African American women, identifying tension inherent in clinical trial design.